 Notice You cannot claim a refund for a private CA that is revoked.

-A root CA can issue only certificates for intermediate CAs.
-Only intermediate CAs can issue private certificates including server certificates and client certificates.
+A private root CA can issue only private intermediate CAs.
+Only private intermediate CAs can issue private certificates.
+Private certificates include server certificates and client certificates.

 For more information, see Revoke a private certificate.